 Dinosaurs once roamed here and their embedded remains are visible in the largest quarry of Jurassic Period bones.
 Today, an array of life is found in the mountains, desert and untamed rivers.see more »

-Dinosaur National Monument includes the largest quarry of Jurassic Period dinosaur bones ever discovered.
-About 350 tons of fossils and rocks, including full skeletons have been excavated from the site.
-In October of 2011, the ribbon was cut on the new Quarry Visitor Center and a refurbished Quarry Exhibit Hall building, a great wall of dinosaur bones and interactive exhibits are featured in these modern facilities.
+It is difficult not to marvel at the ancient history locked up in Dinosaur National Monument's breathtaking land.
+Dinosaur includes the largest quarry of Jurassic Period dinosaur bones ever discovered.
+About 350 tons of fossils and rocks, including full skeletons, have been excavated from the site.
+In October of 2011, the ribbon was cut on the new Quarry Visitor Center and the refurbished Quarry Exhibit Hall buildings.
+The Carnegie Quarry's great wall of dinosaur bones features nearly 1,500 Jurassic-era fossils and multiple interactive exhibits are featured in these modern facilities.

 The monument, which stretches east into Colorado, is full of mapped hikes, backcountry adventures, scenic drives, and the whitewater thrills of the Green and Yampa Rivers.
 It is out here, away from the crowds and the built environment, where the imagination is free to run wild and you can find yourself living at the nethermost cusp of an ancient timeline.
 The park's magnificent Dark Skies will reveal the Milky Way.
 You've just experienced something primordial.

 The quarry elevation hits 5,000 feet above sea level (1,524 meters) but the monument ranges from 4,700 feet to about 9,000 feet (2,743 meters).
 Throughout the summer, expect hot sun and warm temperatures to prevail, but that cool off significantly with elevation and at nights.

 Size and History